 The Vatnskot Camping Ground is beside the Þingvellir Lake, just a five-minute walk from the Information Centre.
 This is open from 1st June to the 30th September.
 There is another camping site beside the Park Service Centre which is open all year.
 A small fee is charged for camping at Þingvellir.
 During the summer months, park rangers look after the camping areas.
 More information on Þingvellir National Park website here.

-The Information Centre at Leirar, near the camping site, has a cafeteria offering light refreshments for weary travellers, which is open all year.
+The Information Centre at Leirar, near the camping site, has a cafeteria offering light refreshments for weary travelers, which is open all year.

 Car Parking and Toilets